makersacademy/chitter-challenge/README.md

 [A nice blogpost](http://launchware.com/articles/acceptance-testing-asserting-sort-order) on testing that content appears in a particular order with Capybara/RSpec

-I turned off lazy loading for `Peep.content` because it wasn't loading at all in `view_peeps.erb`... surely this shouldn't be necessary though.
+I turned off lazy loading for `Peep.content` because it wasn't loading at all in `view_peeps.erb`...
+Surely this shouldn't be necessary though.
 Why wasn't it loading?

-DataMapper is throwing a warnings in my RSpec output, like this:
+DataMapper is throwing a warning in my RSpec output, like this:
 ```
 > /Users/student/.rvm/gems/ruby-2.5.0/gems/data_objects-0.10.17/lib/data_objects/pooling.rb:149: warning: constant ::Fixnum is deprecated
 ```